omar-marzook/deewan-spark-flow/src/blog-posts/the-future-of-customer-experience-is-omnichannel-chat.md

 Here’s something real: customers are tired of clunky, disjointed service.
 And honestly, so are your teams.
 If you're in a position to fix that, why wait?

-With Deewan’s Omnichannel Chat Platform, you can build conversations that flow, agents who are empowered, and customers who stick around.
+With Deewan’s Omni-Channel Chat Platform, you can build conversations that flow, agents who are empowered, and customers who stick around.

 Because when your support experience finally matches your brand promise, everyone wins.